beetroot-project/documentation/docs/start.rst

 The library depends on one macro: ``WHO`` that influences the text returned by the function.

 We would like to have the ``hello_with_lib.cpp`` compiled and linked with the ``libhello``.
-Although there is nothing wrong with putting the additional CMake commands in the old ``targets.cmake`` file, it is not the best practice.
-Instead we will create two separate targets, so it will be easy to re-use the ``libhello`` by simply importing it.
+Although there is nothing wrong with putting the additional CMake commands in the old ``targets.cmake`` file, it is better to modularize our design and create two separate targets, so it will be easy to re-use the ``libhello`` by simply importing it.

-Another thing to notice is that the Beetroot be default does not care about the location of the target definitions.
+Now is a time notice that the Beetroot by default does not care about the location of the target definitions.
 Instead it scans recursively all the superproject files in search for files ``targets.cmake`` and subfolder structure ``cmake/targets/*.cmake``.
 Then it loads each fond file and learns the name of the targets/templates exposed there to build a mapping target/template name -> path of the target definition file, so user does not need to care about the paths anymore.
 On the other hand it requires that each each target/template name is unique across the whole superproject.

 Let's create the following directory structure::